simp/simp-doc/docs/user_guide/HOWTO/Central_Log_Collection/Logstash.rst

 Obtaining the Required Packages
 -------------------------------

-As an optional component in the SIMP infrastructure, the ELG packages are not included in the SIMP distribution.
+As an optional component in the SIMP infrastructure, the :term:`ELG` packages are not included in the SIMP distribution.

 You will need to proceed to the vendor sites to obtain the require RPMs and **put them in an accessible** :term:`YUM` **repository**.
 The SIMP modules were